Mayank9452/TabMeTelegramWebApp/README.md

 # How will users(reviewers) use this game?
+.
 Users open their telegram mobile app.
-They go to the TapMe bot
+.
+They go to the "GameTabBot" bot
 They click  /start command
 Mini app (game) should launch (in full screen mode) Users should be able to Tap the main Tap button (use any fancy button/image you like)